 How old will I be when I start puberty?

 Take a look around any middle school or junior high.
 You will see that a few of the guys have already started puberty.
 They may shave and have hair on their face, arms, or back.
 They may have deep voices.
 Other guys have not started their growth spurt.
-They have little or no hair on their face, and may have squeaky voices.
+They have little or no hair on their face, and may have a higher voice.
 That is because puberty starts at different times for everyone.
 It can start as early as 10 years old and as late as 14 or 15 years old.
 Most guys have some growth of their testicles by about age 12.
 This is the first sign that puberty has started.
 Once it starts, most guys complete their development in 2 to 5 years.

 Girls start puberty sooner and faster than boys do.
 Girls usually begin to grow taller 2 years younger than boys do.
 But because boys have more years to grow and a bigger growth spurt, they usually end up taller than girls.